drteresavasquez/drteresavasquez/README.md

 Director of Engineering, Educator + Front-End Engineer
 --------------------------------------------

-* 🌍  I'm based in Nashville, TN
-* 🖥️  See my portfolio at [drteresavasquez.com](http://drteresavasquez.com)
 * 🚀  I'm currently working on [Creating a community in Nashville for new, traditionally excluded techies](http://reppedintech.com)

 <a href="https://www.github.com/drteresavasquez" target="_blank" rel="noreferrer"><img